Local structural distortions drive magnetic molecular field in compositionally complex spinel oxide

 The EXAFS fittings of each $A$-site of $A^5$Cr$_2$O$_4$ were performed considering cubic symmetry in accordance with the XRD result.
-Excellent fitting has been found for each case, including Cu $K$-edge [Fig.~\ref{fig: Fig 5} (c)] and Ni $K$-edge (see Supplementary Fig. S3 (c)).
+Excellent fitting has been found for each case, including Cu $K$-edge [Fig.~\ref{fig: Fig 5} (a)] and Ni $K$-edge (see Supplementary Fig. S3 (c)).
 We have also attempted to fit Cu $K$ EXAFS of $A^5$Cr$_2$O$_4$ using tetragonal symmetry, similar to the parent compound CuCr$_2$O$_4$.
-However, such fitting results in negative $\sigma^2$ (see Supplementary Table S5) for Cu.
-This exclusively demonstrates that even the local Jahn-Teller distortion is either fully absent or highly suppressed in $A^5$Cr$_2$O$_4$.
-This contrasts sharply with Cu-containing rock-salt HEO, where the Cu can maintain clear Jahn-Teller distortions locally~\cite{Rost:2017p2732,Rak:2018p300}.
+However, such fitting results in unphysical parameters (see Supplementary section S2.4, Table S6), indicating the absence of tetragonal distortion, even locally.
+The comparison of each neighbor distance among the pristine members and doped compound reveals several interesting trends (Fig. \ref{fig: Fig 5} (b) and (d)).
+The Mn-O distance in MnCr$_2$O$_4$ is the largest, attributed to its larger unit cell volume compared to other pristine materials.
+Notably, the first neighbor $A$-O distance of $A^5$Cr$_2$O$_4$ depends on the specific element positioned at the $A$-site.
+The Co-O, Ni-O, and Cu-O distances are very similar, whereas Mn-O and Zn-O distances differ.
+Also, all the $A$-O bond distances are smaller than those in the corresponding parent $A$Cr$_2$O$_4$, indicating that these local variations are not simply due to changes in the overall crystal volume.
+Furthermore, second neighbor $A$-Cr distances [Fig. \ref{fig: Fig 5}(c)], determined from $A$-site EXAFS in $A^5$Cr$_2$O$_4$, vary mildly with the specific $A$ cation.